Milillo-lab/Transmission_Lines/README.md

 ### 1. Environment Setup
 The required packages for this project can be installed using the provided environment.yml file.

-In your terminal:
+In terminal:

-### Create the conda environment
-conda env create -f environment.yml
-### Activate the new environment
+conda env create -f environment.yml # Create the conda environment conda activate transmission # Activate the new environment
-conda activate transmission